kjcodeacct/golang_flutter_demo/README.md

 ...
 loadedImagePath = await image_editor_lib.invokeMethod("editImage", jsonText);
 ```

 ---

-# Quick Tips for Plugins
+# Quick Tips on Writing Plugins
 * use a common formats for communication i.e not raw structs
     * json, protobuffs, etc
 * write go code the same way as you would normally, error handling etc.